Director: Alfred Hitchcock

 The film is one of Hitchcock’s first attempts at a ‘single-location’ movie.
 We never leave the ocean and the camera only leaves the boat itself in a long opening shot that shows the ship’s funnel sinking underneath the waves.
 With his relative freedom he fancied a challenge and that he certainly got, having all the characters in such a close vicinity to one another as well as shooting on a moving set with water splashing over everyone and everything (in a studio of course).
 The director would give himself similar constraints in the future with Rear Window and Rope, but he knocked it straight out of the park with this one.

 What makes it an interesting film beyond mere entertainment value though is its theme of prejudice.
-For a mainstream title released during the war it paints a surprisingly multi-dimensional picture of its German character who can often be sympathised with (this was one of the reasons it wasn’t as successful at the time).
-The one African-American character, Joe (Canada Lee) isn’t given as much screen time as the others, but the film is surprisingly PC for the time in its attitudes towards race, other than a couple of minor details.
+For a mainstream title released during the war, it paints a surprisingly multi-dimensional picture of its German character who can occasionally be sympathised with (this was one of the reasons it wasn’t as successful at the time).
+The one African-American character, Joe (Canada Lee) isn’t given as much screen time as the others, but the film is surprisingly PC for the time in its attitudes towards race, other than a couple of minor details (their initial nickname for him is ‘Charcoal’, for instance).

 It’s not the fact it isn’t racist that makes it interesting though – it’s the politics on board the boat and power shifts that keep the story moving along.
 The various ways in which the Allied crew deal with the ‘enemy’ and how these develop is key too.
 The culmination of this is very powerful, bringing the film to an almost perfect conclusion, although a tacked-on addition spoils matters somewhat, bringing a clunky propagandist slant at the last moment.